DamWarCg/booking-api/README.md

-Sample application to test connection from Azure DevOps to GitHub
+Sample application to test CI